abhay1maurya/job-roadmap-agent/README.md

 The input is passed into the **RoadmapGenerator** class.

 ### 2. **JD Parsing & Skill Extraction**
-The system uses Gemini-Pro through LangChain to:
+The system uses Gemini-2.0-flash through LangChain to:
 - Identify **key skills**, tools, and domains mentioned in the job description.
 - Estimate the **difficulty level** (Easy / Medium / Hard / Very Hard).
 - Detect the **role category** (e.g., Backend Engineer, Data Analyst, Product Manager).